Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

 This is just the basic Boolean tutorial activity.
 I didn't know what the boolean operator was to have a random one be picked, but after that it went well.

+v0.9 Design

+This is the basic program from the activity for translating Binary to Decimal numbers.
+The math expressions are way easier to type in JS than they are to place in blocks.
+I thankfully was able to figure out all the variables and how to express them by myself.

 ### Midterm project